Rudolf Klein-Rogge: Biography

 Friedrich Rudolf Klein was born in Cologne, Germany on 24 November 1885.
 His father, Hermann Rudolf Klein, was a military lawyer who served as auditeur (the equivalent of Judge Advocate General) for the 15th Division of the Prussian Army, garrisoned at Cologne.
-His mother, Maria Bertha Emma Rose, was the daughter of a prominent landowner (gutsbesitzer) in Lichteinen, East Prussia.
+His mother, Maria Bertha Emma Rose, was the daughter of a prominent landowner in Lichteinen, East Prussia.

 The elder Klein hoped his son would follow him into a military career and entered him in one of the elite Prussian cadet academies (possibly nearby Bensberg).
 These institutions were famous for their harsh discipline and dedication to Spartan ideals; many of Germany's most renowned 19th and 20th century military leaders attended such schools.
-On his deathbed, however, Klein-Rogge confided to a friend that when a teacher went after him (sich an ihm verging) he ran away from school.
-Traveling by night and hiding during the day, the boy returned home only to be told by his father that he was a Weichling and from henceforth he was the "black sheep" of his family.
+On his deathbed, however, Klein-Rogge confided to a friend that when a teacher sexually abused him, he ran away from school.
+Traveling by night and hiding during the day, the boy returned home only to be told by his father that he was a sissy and from henceforth he was the "black sheep" of his family.

 His father's premature death in 1896 ended Klein-Rogge's tenure at the cadet school and he entered a local humanistic gymnasium in Cologne.
 One of his childhood friends was future film composer Gottfried Huppertz, who was to write the scores for Lang's Die Nibelungen as well as Metropolis.
 Huppertz dedicated his first composition, "Rankende Rosen" ["Climbing Roses"], to Klein-Rogge.)
 It was likely the actor who introduced his old friend to Lang.

 Klein-Rogge spent three years at the University of Bonn (then Rhein-Universität) and in Berlin, studying art history.
 He also began taking acting lessons from Hans Siebert, a veteran of Vienna's Burgtheater, and made his stage debut in 1909, playing Cassius in Julius Caesar in Halberstadt.
 As there was a contemporary actor named Rudolf Klein, the future film star added "Rogge" to his name.
 (Rogge was the surname of his mother's first husband and his half-siblings.)